-Both benefit recipients and employers can avoid serious costs and consequences by learning more about their roles and responsibilities when it comes to providing required information for collecting benefits or reporting employee data.
+Unemployment insurance fraud and identity theft are crimes that affect everyone, businesses, employees, and claimants.
+Individuals who commit unemployment fraud are subject to penalties, interest, and criminal prosecution.
+Both unemployment benefit recipients and employers can avoid serious costs and consequences by learning more about their roles and responsibilities as they provide required information for collecting benefits or reporting employee data.

 Collecting Unemployment Insurance (UI) benefits based on providing false, misreported, or unreported information is considered committing UI fraud.
 If you are filing a claim, reopening a claim, or certifying for UI benefits, you are legally responsible for making sure you follow the requirements set by state law.
 Examples of UI fraud could include: